dinhbaouit/CISCO-Remove-File/README.md

+# Exploit CISCO Remove File Via session_password.html

-## Verify that the vulnerability exists :
+## Detect and Verify that the vulnerability:

 Downloaded the vulnerable code and compared it with the code from local environment.
 ![LFD](lfd.png)